 Here are my thoughts after nearly two years of truck camping which includes two major multi-month trips of the American West, solo camping, camping as a couple, and camping throughout Central and South America.

 The canopy is likely to be your biggest expense, but this is the most crucial part.

 It is, after all, your home on wheels.
-This is your walls and your roof.
+The canopy is your walls and your roof.

-Buying new is obviously the easiest (and most expensive) way to go, but some people get lucky and find a great canopy available locally second-hand.
+Buying new is obviously the easiest (and most expensive) way to go, but some people get lucky and find a great condition used canopy available locally.
 Keep on eye out on Craigslist in your area for a good deal on a good brand like Leer or ARE.
 You’ll probably need to be patient though.
 Most are not in great shape or won’t properly fit your truck.

 $100 – Interior Build

 For approximately $100 you can pick up some 2x2s, 2x4s, and plywood and outfit the back of your truck extremely well for gear organization and sleeping.

 My #1 recommendation is always to keep it simple, stupid!
 Don’t over-engineer this thing with heavy lumber and crazy sliding drawers and things.
 My build can be taken out or installed in less than 10 minutes, it was cheap to put together, and is lightweight (heavier = more gas burned).

 My #2 recommendation would be to maximize livable space (which goes hand in hand with the elevated canopy).
 There are two primary approaches to building out the back: a back shelf approach and the elevated sleeping platform approach.

 Both have their merits and drawbacks, so I decided to build mine in the transformer style, allowing me to use either mode.
 I highly recommend this style of build for the flexibility.